 A grandparents' rights petition is possible only under certain circumstances.
 The parents must have divorced or one of them must have passed away.
 In cases in which paternal grandparents are seeking visitation rights with a grandchild who was born out of wedlock, it will first be necessary to carry out a paternity action in order to legally establish the biological relationship.

-If these conditions have been met, a family law attorney can represent you in bringing a petition to the court.
+If these conditions have been met, an attorney can represent you in bringing a petition to the court.
 It is always best to first seek to negotiate for visitation rights out of court before bringing the matter before a judge for a formal approval and legalization of the agreement; it is also possible to bring the case to court as a contested matter.

 How a Grandparents' Rights Case Is Decided

 When hearing a petition for grandparents' visitation rights, the court will review all of the evidence in the case to determine what is in the best interests of the grandchildren.
 The judge will examine the circumstances of the children, parents and grandparents; will inquire into whether or not the grandparents have made reasonable efforts to have a relationship with the grandchildren; and will rule in favor of an arrangement that serves the needs of the grandchildren.